Push Pull Legs Split: The Complete PPL Guide With Workouts

 | Sunday | Rest |

-Weekly volume lands around 12-20 sets per major muscle group, inside the research-supported range.
+Weekly volume lands around 12-20 challenging sets per major muscle group in this sample.
+That is a program dose, not a universal optimum.
 If six days is one day too many, drop the second leg day and run 5 days.

 PPL vs upper/lower: which should you pick?